KipCollo/ToolsCorn/DevOps/Readme.md

 `Docker`:- It is a DevOps tool that allows building,shipping and run distributed applications on multiple systems.

 `Nagios`:- It determines the errors and rectify them with help of network,infrastructure,server and log monitoring systems.

+`Version Control`:-

+1. Git is widely used for version control, and helps track changes in source code during development.
+2. Subversion (SVN) is a centralized version control system.
+It allows users to keep track of all changes made to files and directories in a repository.
+SVN is known for its simplicity and is often used in projects where a centralized, linear workflow is preferred.
+3. Bitbucket is a cloud-based platform offering Git-based version control, code review, and CI/CD tools.
+It offers features like code hosting, issue tracking, and pull requests, making it popular for open source projects and collaboration.
+4. GitHub is a popular cloud-based platform for version control, social coding, and project management.

+`Continuous Integration/Continuous Deployment (CI/CD)`:-

+1. Jenkins is an open source automation server that facilitates building, testing, and deploying code changes.
+2. Travis CI is a CI/CD service that integrates with GitHub repositories for automated testing and deployment.
+3. CircleCI is a cloud-based CI/CD platform supporting automation and parallel testing.

+`Configuration Management`:-

+1. Ansible is an open source automation tool that simplifies configuration management, application deployment, and task automation.
+2. Chef enables infrastructure automation and configuration management using reusable scripts called recipes.
+3. Puppet is a configuration management tool for automating the provisioning and management of infrastructure.

+`Containerization and Orchestration`:-

+1. Docker is a very popular platform for developing, shipping, and running applications in containers.
+2. Podman is an open source container engine that offers a Docker-compatible command-line interface and runtime.
+It features image creation, management, and deployment, but lacks some advanced features like built-in orchestration.
+3. LXC (Linux Containers) is a lightweight containerization technology built into the Linux kernel, offering efficient resource utilization and isolation.
+It is popular for its simplicity and portability, but lacks some advanced features of other tools.
+4. Kubernetes is an open source container orchestration platform for automating the deployment, scaling, and management of containerized applications.
+It is considered the de facto orchestration platform for containers due to its popularity.
+5. OpenShift is a container platform developed by Red Hat.
+It extends Kubernetes and provides additional features for enterprise applications, including source-to-image builds and developer-focused tools.
+6. Apache Mesos is an open source cluster management and orchestration platform designed to simplify the management of distributed applications and resources in data centers or cloud environments.

+`Infrastructure as Code (IaC)`:-

+1. Terraform is a tool for building, changing, and versioning infrastructure efficiently and safely.
+2. AWS CloudFormation is Amazon's IaC service for provisioning and managing AWS resources using templates.
+3. OpenTofu is a fork of Terraform that is open source, community-driven, and managed by the Linux Foundation.

+`Continuous Monitoring`:-

+1. Prometheus is an open source monitoring and alerting toolkit designed for reliability and scalability.
+2. Zabbix is a comprehensive monitoring solution for servers, networks, applications, and other IT infrastructure.
+It offers monitoring capabilities, alerting, and reporting features.
+It supports various monitoring protocols and provides extensive customization options.
+3. Nagios is a mature and popular open source monitoring tool with a focus on server and network monitoring.
+It offers a flexible plugin system for extending its monitoring capabilities and features robust alerting and notification options.
+4. OpenNMS is an open source network management system with built-in monitoring capabilities.
+It provides comprehensive network discovery, mapping, and monitoring features, and offers a web-based interface for managing and visualizing network performance.
+5. Grafana is a visualization platform that integrates with various data sources, including Prometheus, for creating interactive and shareable dashboards.

+`Collaboration and Communication`

+1. Slack is a team collaboration tool for communication and sharing updates.
+2. Microsoft Teams is a communication and collaboration platform that integrates with other Microsoft tools.

+`Logging`

+1. ELK Stack (Elasticsearch, Logstash, Kibana) is a set of tools for log management, enabling search, analysis, and visualization of log data.
+2. Fluentd is a lightweight and high-performance log collector and forwarder.
+It offers flexible configuration and supports various input plugins for collecting logs from different sources.
+It integrates seamlessly with other logging tools and platforms.
+3. Splunk is a comprehensive logging platform offering log collection, indexing, search, analysis, and visualization.
+It provides powerful real-time analytics and AI-driven insights for troubleshooting and security.
+4. Datadog is a comprehensive monitoring platform offering log management, metrics collection, and application performance monitoring functionalities.

+`Source Code Management (SCM)`

+1. Bitbucket is a Git repository management solution with features for code collaboration, continuous delivery, and more.
+2. GitLab is a web-based Git repository manager with CI/CD, code review, and collaboration features.
+3. GitHub is a very popular web-based platform that allows developers to store, track changes, and collaborate on code.

 ## Start DevOps with Docker